tjs3m4/OO-Comparison/types.md

 int &i;
 std::string &str;
 ```
 rvalue references are created using the `&&` operator.

+Because C++ is a type strict language, creating a container to hold objects of different types must be done using some sort of template class.